 Jeremy had the great idea of turning the wasted space under our (split) foyer into storage space.
 He tasked me with figuring out how to do it.
 I turned to the Internet for help.
 I found awesome examples to inspire me (like this one):

 I like how the frames are not all the same width.
 But, how deep is that bookcase?
 Where are the studs?
 Our foyer has a lot of support under it; I am bound to encounter some reinforcement.
-I searched online for “How To”s on built-ins and under stairs shelving.
+I searched online for “How To”s on built-in bookcases and under stairs shelving.
 Most of the information I found was like this eHow article.
 I understood the general principles, but I really wanted to see someone do it.
 Well, we took the plunge and here is our story.

 First, we drew out our plan on the wall.
 From the laundry/storage room, you can access under the foyer.
 Jeremy crawled back there and used the drywall saw to mark where the studs and bottom of the stairs are.
 I then drew out the overall shape of the bookcase and the placement of the shelves.